 One of the biggest points to note about the General Data Protection Regulation is the potential of massive fines.
-It is certainly an eye-opener.
-But how much will the first
+It

 Hot on the heels of the warning that TalkTalk would have faced a £70m fine had its 2015 data breach